Our Commitment to Privacy

 We will correct any incorrect or incomplete information and will stop processing your personal data, or erase it, as long as there is no overriding legitimate ground or other legal reason for us to continue to hold or use that information.
 There may be some information which we are not legally able to disclose to you.
 Also, in exceptional circumstances, it may not be practicable for us to provide you with copies of all the documents that you request.
 If this is the case, we will explain our reasoning to you.
 Please note that if you exercise some or all of the above rights, the performance of our services may be impaired or no longer possible.

 If you have any concerns about our use of your information, you also have the right to complain to our regulators about the firm's information rights procedures.
 Our UK regulator is the UK Information Commissioner's Office (the "ICO").
+Our Swiss regulator is the FDPIC.
 Our lead EU regulator is the Irish Data Protection Commission.
 The contact details of the firm's regulators are set out below.
 Where we have branches in other locations, we may also have local regulators there, details of which are available on request:

 |UK||Information Commissioner's Office||https://ico.org.uk/concerns/|